 Standard Library Method In Java

 - Print(): This method is available inside the java.io.PrintSteam package.
-This print(“….”) method is used to print in the console.
-Whatever you will write inside the quotation marks that will print inside the console.
+This print(“….”) method prints in the console.
+Whatever you will write inside the quotation marks will print inside the console.

 - Sqrt (): This method belongs to the math class.
 It will return the square root of the given number.